makinacorpus/makina-states/doc/ref/design/registries.rst

 Registries types
 ----------------
 For each kind of configurations, we use salt execution modules as settings storages to store metadata, configuration settings and state inclusion registry.
-We have "global registries", inner subregistries and "sub inner registries" like "services" "services.settings" and "php.settings" registries.
+We have "global registries", inner subregistries and "sub inner registries" like "services", "services.settings" and "php.settings" registries.

 Metadata registry & inclusion registries are only are mandatory for global sub registries.

 Those registries are simple python dictionnaries.

+The modules are many of the mc_states.mc_* modules (mc_services, mc_nodetypes, mc_php, etc)

 Metadata
 ~~~~~~~~~